Calum-Quinn/PathToCyberSecurity/02_SpringBoard/README.md

 - **CompTIA Security+**: General cybersecurity certification that tests that you have "the baseline skills necessary to perform core security functions and pursue an IT security career".
 - **GIAC Security Essentials (GSEC)**: Also a general certification, this one seems to have more hands on parts to test for practical skills.
 GIAC also have lots of other certifications.
 - **ISACA Cybersecurity Fundamentals**: A certification supposedly very good for students and recent graduates to show that you have demonstrated you're understanding of the basic principles.

+## Threats
+Obviously there are many different types of attack and other cybersecurity threats out there.
+This is one of the reasons why there are so many different jobs one can choose in cybersecurity.

+Here are a few of the main threats currently.

+### Phishing
+This is probably the most well known one especially outside of the computer science community.

+Phishing is the act of tricking people into clicking on or downloading malicious messages/software.
+The goals of phishing vary depending on the type of attack.

+There are also different types of phishing including:
+- Spear-phishing: phising that is tailored to a specific demographic or company
+- Whaling: targets top-level executive
+- Smishing: just like phishing but through SMS
+- Search engine phishing: pushes fake results to the top of search engines using SEO (search engine optimization)
+- Vishing: attacks through phone calls to obtain information